Littorina saxatilis (Olivi, 1792)

 Reid, D.G.
 1996.
 Systematics and evolution of Littorina.
 The Ray Society, Andover, Hampshire, England.

 Reid, D.G.
-In press.
-Genus Littorina.
-In: The Light & Smith Manual: Intertidal Invertebrates of the California and Oregon Coasts.
+2007.
+Littorina.
+Pages 761-766 in: The Light & Smith Manual: Intertidal Invertebrates from Central California to Oregon.
 J.T.
 Carlton (ed.), University of California Press, Berkeley and Los Angeles.

 Websites